lonerapier/lonerapier.github.io/content/thoughts/vae.md

 After training the VAE, to use it as a generative model, we can simply sample a latent variable $z\sim p(z)$ from the latent space, and run it through the decoder.
 VAE are able to learn a compressed, low-dimensional representation of the high-dimensional data manifold as dimension of $z$ is much less than $x$, and the output can be controlled by carefully editing the latent variable.

+# Hierarchical VAE
-**Hierarchical VAE**: Introduced in \[2, 3\], HVAE can be seen as a generalisation of VAE to multiple hierarchies of latent variables.
+Introduced in \[2, 3\], HVAE can be seen as a generalization of VAE to multiple hierarchies of latent variables.
 We can generate arbitrary graphical models to condition latent on all other previous latents, which themselves are generated from other higher-level, more abstract latents.

 ![hvae](thoughts/images/hvae.png)